5 Questions to Ask Your Teen to Motivate Them Without Annoying Them

 We love this question.
 Sometimes teens get stuck on a specific career path because they think it’s the only way to “make good money.”

-By asking this question and taking money out of the equation, you’ll understand what your teen may want to do with their life vs. what they think they should do.
+By asking this first question and taking money out of the equation, you’ll understand what your teen may want to do with their life vs. what they think they should do.

 Powerful Question #2: What would make you jump out of bed at 6 am on a Saturday?

 Here is another question we love to ask.
-We’ve found it to be a less annoying, less ‘parenty’ way of asking a child about their interests and motivations.
+We’ve found it a less annoying, less ‘parenty’ way of asking a child about their interests and motivations.
 A child’s answer to this question will show you what they’re passionate about and what energizes them.
 And by understanding this, you may get ideas for careers that could be well aligned.

 If it’s attending a Billie Eilish concert, the Music industry might spark their interest.
 Would they ever be interested in becoming a musician’s agent?
 What about a music/sound editor?
 Public relations exec?